oikos-cash/oikos-bsc/publish/README.md

 ## 8. Release

-Will initiate the synthetix release process, publishing the synthetix `npm` module and updating all dependent projects in GitHub and `npm`.
+Will initiate the oikos release process, publishing the oikos `npm` module and updating all dependent projects in GitHub and `npm`.

 ```bash
 node publish release # "--help" for options